 Cash and cash equivalents comprise cash on hand, cash in banks and investments in money market instruments, net of outstanding bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities in the statement of financial position.

 (b) Income tax

 No provision for income tax has been raised as the Foundation is exempt from income tax under Division 50 of the Income Tax Assessment Act 1997.